ladjs/superagent/docs/index.md

      res.notAcceptable = 406 == status;
      res.notFound = 404 == status;

+## Request timeouts

+  A timeout can be applied by invoking `req.timeout(ms)`, after which an error will be triggered.
+To differentiate between other errors the `err.timeout` property is set to the `ms` value. __NOTE__ that this is a timeout applied to the request and all subsequent redirects, not per request.

 ## Basic authentication

   Basic auth is currently provided by the _node_ client in two forms, first via the URL as "user:pass":